New Urbanism

 15. The neighborhood should be self governing, deciding on matters of maintenance, security, and physical evolution.

 The land use reforms can be implemented at various geographic scales.
-New Urbanism and Transit Oriented Development reflect neighborhood and local level planning, while Access Management, Location-Efficient Development and Clustering reflect similar principles at the site and block level, and Smart Growth reflects these principles at the regional level.
+New Urbanism and Transit Oriented Development reflect neighborhood and local level planning, while Complete Streets, Streetscaping and Access Management apply these concepts for specific roadways, Location-Efficient Development and Clustering reflect similar principles at the site and block level, and Smart Growth reflects these principles at the regional level.
 New Urbanism has gained increasing attention among development professionals and the general public, particularly in regions experiencing growth-related conflicts.
 Many see the New Urbanism as a way to accommodate growth while enhancing community and environmental objectives.

-New Urbanism does not usually exclude automobile travel, but it increases Transportation Options, and sometimes gives Priority to walking, cycling and transit (Gehl and Gemzoe, 2003; Nozzi, 2003).
+New Urbanism does not usually exclude automobile travel, but it increases Transportation Options, emphasizes high quality Transit services and Stations, and sometimes gives Priority to walking, cycling and transit (Gehl and Gemzoe 2003).
 New Urbanism supports development of a more Connected street network, often using a modified grid pattern.
 This provides multiple routes and more direct travel between destinations compared with a disconnected street network with many dead-end roads that result in more circuitous routes, and funnel traffic onto a few roadways.
-Increased street connectivity has been showed to reduce per capita vehicle travel, and reduce traffic volumes on major roads (Handy, Paterson and Butler, 2004).
+Increased street connectivity has been showed to reduce per capita vehicle travel, and reduce traffic volumes on major roads (Handy, Paterson and Butler 2004).
 It also reduces risks for emergency access if a particular route is blocked.

 New Urbanism can give people better options for where they live and work.
 For example, many people want to “age in place,” that is, they want to continuing living in their community as they become older, rather than moving to a specialized retirement community.
 For this to be possible their community must have Accessible land use patterns, with shops and other public services nearby, and diverse transportation services for people with various needs and abilities, including good Walking facilities that accommodate mobility aids and wheelchairs, and various types of Transit services.

 New Urbanist features tend to increase the value and marketability of buildings.
-National market surveys indicate that about a third of home buyers would prefer to live in New Urbanist community if available (Hirschhorn and Souza, 2001; Bohl, 2003).
+National market surveys indicate that about a third of home buyers would prefer to live in New Urbanist community if available (Hirschhorn and Souza 2001; Bohl 2003).
 A study by Eppli and Tu (2000) found that homes in New Urbanist communities sold for an average of $20,189 more than otherwise comparable homes in more conventional communities, an 11% increase in value.
-Song and Knaap (2003) also found that New Urban features increase property values.
+Song and Knaap (2003) also found that New Urban features increase property values, with 15.5% higher sale prices for houses in neighborhoods with new urbanist features, accounting for various other factors.
 Studies summarized by Smith and Gihring (2003) indicate that proximity to public transit services can significantly increase property values.

 New Urbanist development may face various barriers.
 Many current planning regulations and development practices in North America conflict with New Urbanist principles (Smart Growth Policy Reforms).
 For example, zoning codes often require more parking and wider streets than considered appropriate by New Urbanists.
 Zoning codes also discourage commercial activities and secondary living units in residential areas, and require large setbacks for homes and businesses that reduce densities and land use mix.